 The design of Speech Blubs' primary mechanic, the vocabulary-teaching sticker books, line up with these four phases exactly.
 The exercise starts with a child-teacher demonstrating the pronunciation of a target word several times.
 During this time, the child observes the word-production and observes the shapes the teacher's mouth makes, along with the sounds they are producing.
 The high repetition rate triggers the retentional phase.
 Certain "guessing exercises" give the child the opportunity to test retention by asking them to select an image tile with a picture of the target word on it once the word has stopped being repeated.
 The production process takes place when the app prompts the child to try and say the word.
 The display changes, and the app awaits audio input from the user.
 The motivational process is triggered by the app's positive reinforcement.
 The user gets a moderate degree of reinforcement from just having reached that phase of the exercise in the form of engaging visuals - celebratory bubbles float out from the microphone icon.
 If the child makes sounds, more bubbles come out faster.
 If the child says a word correctly or almost correctly, the bubbles go green.
-Regardless of correctness, they get verbal affirmation and the exercise marked as completed.
+Regardless of correctness, they get verbal affirmation and the exercise marked as completed - the goal is to encourage children, and not penalize them for trying.